quakelive-server-standards/quakelive-server-standards/factories/README.md

 ## Creating your own factory

-A `*.factories` file can contain contain the definition of one game mode.
+A `*.factories` file can contain the definition of one game type.

 ```json
 {